-Complications that can arise from anesthesia range from slight to severe.
+As Connecticut anesthesia injury attorneys know all too well, complications that can arise from anesthesia range from slight to severe.
 For example, some may experience only temporary mental confusion or possibly contract an infection.
 However, some may suffer something as serious as a stroke, heart attack, or brain injury.
 It is also possible for improperly administered anesthetics to leave an individual paralyzed or in a coma.
 In the worst cases, it can even lead to death.

 Some of the more common errors leading to anesthesia injury involve direct, improper usage of anesthetics, such as when too much or too little is used or when an anesthetic reacts dangerously with another drug being used on the patient.
 Anesthesiologists can also err by failing to properly monitor the patient’s oxygen level during surgery.
 Not only is failure to properly monitor a patient during anesthesia a problem, the failure to quickly recognize and correct a mistake is also a common fault of anesthesiologists and their surgical teams.
 However, it is not always a mistake of the medical team that causes a complication – errors can also be caused by some systematic or manufacturer mistakes, such as improper labeling of drugs or defective equipment being used to administer the anesthetic or monitor the patient.